 What Are Streaming Royalties?

 Performance and mechanical royalties are both generated when your song is streamed on a digital service like Spotify because a music stream is considered both a public performance and a mechanical reproduction of your work.
 The payout on a Spotify stream varies based on what country and kind of user (premium, free, family, student, etc.) is streaming the song.

-Depending on the service, you may earn different rates for performance and mechanical royalties per stream, and these rates are set by different entities.
-In the US, mechanical royalty rates are set by the Copyright Royalty Board (CRB).
+Depending on the service, you may earn different rates for performance and mechanical royalties per stream.
+These rates are set by different entities.
+In the U.S., mechanical rates are set by the Copyright Royalty Board (CRB).
 Performance royalty rates are primarily set through negotiations between Spotify and your Performing Rights Organization (PRO).
-In order to capture these royalties, you’ll need to affiliate and properly register your song with the appropriate collection societies.
+In order to capture these royalties, you’ll need to affiliate and register your song with the appropriate collection societies.

 Performance royalties are tracked and collected by collection societies — PROs like ASCAP, BMI, and SESAC in the U.S., or Collection Management Organizations (CMOs) such as GEMA in Germany or ABRAMUS in Brazil.
 For anyone new to publishing, Songtrust can streamline the process by affiliating with a society on your behalf and ensuring your songs are globally registered.